modio/modio-docs/public/en-us/features/monetization/payments/earnings-payouts.md

 Available and any pending balances are visible on your dashboard.
 :::

-Additionally, you will be able to request funds to be paid out to a PayPal account of your choosing through an integrated payout process.
-Additional payout methods will be available in the near future.
+You will be able to request funds to be paid out via the specified payout method of your choosing through an integrated payout process.

+Any earnings received as part of premium UGC transactions will be earned as Creator Credits.
+Credits received are held for 30 days from the time of transction before they can be paid out.
+This is to account for any potential refunds.
+If a piece of content was purchased on external platforms, then credits are held until the invoice is paid by the studio or publisher.

+Once credits are available, you are able to request funds to be paid out.

+Credits convert at a fixed rate of USD$0.004 per credit as explained in [How It Works](/monetization/how-it-works).

 ![Payout Modal Flow](img/payout-modal.png)